geosas/epandage/README.md

 ## For WPS zonage
 This service allows the generation of the slopes zoning vector layer to be used later in the "epandage" WPS service.

 Note: The output layer will automatically be exported on the indicated postgis database.

-THe default database is "epandage" (on geowww server) and the table is named "zonage_pente_bretagne".
+The default database is "epandage" (on geowww server) and the table is named "zonage_pente_bretagne".
 This table is published on geoserver with the following referances:
 __URL__: http://geowww.agrocampus-ouest.fr/geoserver/epandage/ows
 __name__: zonage_pente_bretagne

-__NB__ : When the WPS "zoning" is executed, using the default postgis database, it will overwrite the existing table (itself linked to the geoserver layer).
+__NB__ : When the WPS "zoning" is executed, using the default postgis database, it will overwrite the existing table (itself linked to the geoserver layer) and update automatically the native and the declared CRS on geoserver.

 ### [Python 2.7] required modules (2.6 is compatible but deprecated)
 ```
 - os